 The Fiscal Office provides accounting support for DHHL.
-One accountant is dedicated to the NHHBG whose position is currently vacant.

 Planning Office (PO) - 8 staff members

 The Planning Office conducts research and planning studies required in the development of policies, programs, and projects to benefit native Hawaiians.
 The PO coordinates and develops the Regional Plans, administers the Native Hawaiian Development Program, provides capacity building training for homestead organizations, and provides community based grants for the implementation of Regional priority projects, community based economic development, and membership development.